abderhasan/radiologist_in_the_loop_ai/README.md

    - `validation`: This folder contains the images used for neural network validation.
    - `test`: This folder contains the images used for testing the trained model.

-3. Within the `training`, `validation', and `test` subfolders, create two more subfolders for each class:
+3. Within the `training`, `validation`, and `test` subfolders, create two more subfolders for each class:
    - For `training` create folders named `A` and `B`.
    - For `validation` create folders named `A` and `B`.
    - For `test` create folders named `A` and `B`.